U.S. Route 60 in Missouri: Route description

-Between Springfield and Willow Springs, US 60 passes through various communities that are accessible by exits.
+Between Springfield and Willow Springs, US 60 passes through various communities, most of them are mainly accessible by exits.
 US 60 also parallels the BNSF Railway tracks.
-US 60 intersects Route 125 at a stoplight.
-It passes through Rogersville and Fordland before leaving Springfield metropolitan area US 60 passes through Seymour.
+US 60 intersects Route 125.
+It passes through Rogersville and Fordland before leaving Springfield metropolitan area.
+Afterwards, US 60 passes through Seymour.
 US 60 has a brief concurrency with Route 5 in Mansfield.
 US 60 passes through Mountain Grove.
 US 60 passes through Norwood and Cabool.
 Then, US 60 picks up a concurrency with US 63 east of Cabool.
 US 60 passes through Willow Springs where US 63 departs from US 60 at a freeway-to-freeway interchange east of Willow Springs.
-At this point, US 60 no longer parallel the BNSF railway tracks.
+US 63 heads down southward to West Plains.
+At this point, US 60 no longer parallels the BNSF railway tracks as it heads down to West Plains as well.

-US 60 passes through Mountain View where the divided highway briefly ends.
-While passing through Mountain View, US 60 has left turn lanes and has a concurrency with Route 17.
+US 60 passes through Mountain View where the divided highway briefly ends, While passing through Mountain View, US 60 has left turn lanes and has a concurrency with Route 17.
 After leaving Mountain View, US 60 goes back to a divided highway.
 US 60 passes through Birch Tree where it intersects Route 99.
 Then it passes through Winona where it has a concurrency with Route 19.
 US 60 passes through Chicopee, Van Buren and Ellsinore.
 Next, US 60 has a concurrency with US 67 until it enters Poplar Bluff as it leaves the Ozark Plateau.

-In Poplar Bluff, US 60 will separate from US 67 at a cloverleaf interchange.
+In Poplar Bluff, US 60 separates from US 67 at a cloverleaf interchange.
 After leaving Poplar Bluff, US 60 intersects Route 51 north of Fisk.
 Next, US 60 passes through Dexter then intersects Route 114 east of Morehouse.
 US 60 bypasses Morehouse US 60 then enters Sikeston where it intersects US 61 before intersecting I-55 exit 66 and I-57 exit 1 at a cloverleaf interchange.
-I-57 begins here and US 60 picks up a concurrency with I-57.
+I-57 begins here, and US 60 picks up a concurrency with I-57.
 In Charleston, US 60 will leave I-57 at exit 12 and has a concurrency with US 62 and Route 77.
 At this point, US 60 becomes a two-lane highway.
 US 60 and 62 passes through Wilson City where Route 77 departs from US 60 and US 62.
-US 60 will leave Missouri crossing Cairo Mississippi River Bridge along with US 62 into Illinois.
+US 60 will leave Missouri crossing after the Cairo Mississippi River Bridge along with US 62 into Illinois.